Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 TTM: trailing 12 months

-While Nomura's payout ratio might seem low, this can signify that Nomura is investing more in its future growth.
+While Nomura's payout ratio might seem fairly standard, it's worth remembering that Nomura may be investing much of the rest of its net profits in future growth.

 Nomura Holdings, Inc. provides various financial services to individuals, corporations, financial institutions, governments, and governmental agencies worldwide.
 It operates through three segments: Retail, Asset Management, and Wholesale.
 The Retail segment offers various financial products and investment services.
 As of March 31, 2021, this segment operated a network of 123 branches.
 The Asset Management segment engages in the development and management of investment trusts; and provision of investment advisory services.
 The Wholesale segment is involved in the research, sale, trading, agency execution, and market-making of fixed income and equity-related products.